 Adoption is a powerful and important tool for creating families.
 It has been an integral part of numerous religious practices, including the Islamic faith.
 This concept has been around for centuries, and it has taken on many forms throughout history.
 The Qur’an and Hadith offer valuable advice and teachings on adoption, which can help us better understand its importance in Islam.
-In Islam, adoption is an important part of the faith, as it allows individuals to provide a loving home to those without one.
-Here we will explore the significance of adoption in Islam, and why it is an integral part of the faith.
+In Islam, adoption is an important part of life, as it allows individuals to provide a loving home to those without one.
+Here we will explore the significance of adoption in Islam, and why it is an integral part of the life for devout Muslims.

 Adoption in Quran